 Flame thermal shock failure test

 A 3 inch by 3/16 thick tile is flamed and timed until it cracks.
 The crack usually is audible and sometimes spectacular (the tile flying apart).
-However if the body is heavily grogged it can grow slowly (often from the edge inward).
+However if the body is heavily grogged the crack can grow slowly (often from the edge inward).
 We log the result using the TSFL test.

 A flameware body being tested for thermal shock.
 Is this a joke?